aspirepress/.github/SECURITY.md

 # Security

-If you observe a security vulnerability in one of our packages or libraries, please responsibly report it to support@aspirepress.org.
-We will respond to notify you that we received your query, and we will credit you in the fix we provide.
-We ask for 30 days to fix any vulnerability before you disclose it.
+If you observe a security vulnerability in any of our projects, please responsibly report it by opening a new security advisory within that project.
+We will respond to discuss the issue with you, and we will credit you in the fix we provide.
+We ask for 30 days to fix any vulnerability before you disclose its existence or details with anyone else.